 - Stakeholders are the focal point.

-This includes understanding who your stakeholders are and what is most important to them.
+This includes understanding your stakeholders and what is most important to them.
 Tracking outcomes unimportant to the stakeholder is not only a waste of time, but it confuses the focus of the work.
-Clarity on what matters most is critical for a social enterprise to make an impact aimed at the communities they serve.
+Clarity on what matters most is critical for a social enterprise to make an impact aimed at the communities they serves.

 - An impact is an iterative process.

 Impact measurement isn’t a one-and-done ex-post evaluation.
-It is a process of continuous communication, experimentation, learning, and growth.
+It is a continuous communication, experimentation, learning, and growth process.
 Embracing this is fundamental for a social enterprise to scale up.

 Social impact accelerators can build the IMM capacity of social enterprises.
-Impact Measurement and management is a field that entrepreneurs may not be experts in.
+Impact Measurement and management is a field in which entrepreneurs may need to be more experts.
 It is usually a challenge and often a burden on resources.
-In the end, accelerators offer crucial tools, mentorship, and technical expertise in the field of IMM.
+Ultimately, accelerators offer crucial tools, mentorship, and technical expertise in the field of IMM.